 Due to the condition's irreversible damage and its debilitating symptoms, diagnosed veterans may be impacted to an extensive degree that qualifies them for additional disability benefits from the Department of Veterans Affairs.

 Recognized by the VA as a presumptive disease that can result from toxic exposure, Parkinson's may incapacitate veterans to the point where compensations based on disability rating don't adequately cover the cost of living.
-Many other herbicides like paraquat are believed to increase the risk of developing Parkinson's disease.
+Many other herbicides such as paraquat are believed to increase the risk of developing Parkinson's disease.
 The VA currently provides afflicted veterans with two avenues of claiming supplementary benefits to address their needs:

 Veterans with a service-related Parkinson's diagnosis receive an automatic 30% disability rating that qualifies them for Social Security compensation.
 However, if the symptoms prevent them from engaging in gainful employment within a competitive work environment, veterans may be entitled to Individual Unemployability, which provides benefits afforded for 100% disability ratings.